-See note 1 at the end of this Appendix G for an explanation of the Agency-s authority to alter the magnitude of a violation from that set forth in the following table.
+See note 1 at the end of this Appendix G for an explanation of the Agency's authority to alter the magnitude of a violation from that set forth in the following table.

-MCL/MRI Monitoring & testing procedure violations Contaminant Tier of public notice required Citation Tier of public notice required Citation
+MCL/MRDL/TT violations Monitoring procedure vi Contaminant Tier of public notice required Citation Tier of public notice required Citation

-I. Violations of National Primary Drinking Water Regulations (NPDWR):3
+I. Violations of National Primary Drinking Water Regulations (NPDWR): $^3$